Tours in France

 Individually controlled air conditioning

-E-Bike special, tour 7 days/6 nights The Champagne tour is a bike and barge touring classic that not only allows guests to explore the world famous city of Paris, but also the Champagne region, famous of course, for producing Champagne wines.
+Tour 8 days/7 nights, E-Bike only (not incl.)
+The Champagne tour is a bike and barge touring classic that not only allows guests to explore the world famous city of Paris, but also the Champagne region, famous of course, for producing Champagne wines.
 From the time the Benedictine monk Dom Pierre Pérignon invented the bubbly drink in 1670 at the Abbey of Hautvillers, the Champagne name has been synonymous worldwide with the very best of sparkling wines.
-Every day you will cycle small country roads (including a few un- or semi-paved roads […]
+Every day you will cycle small country roads (including a few un- or […]

 E-Bike tour the Champagne area’s rolling hills